mozilla/bedrock/docs/abtest.rst

 Create a `variation view <http://bedrock.readthedocs.io/en/latest/coding.html#variation-views>`_ for the a/b test.

-The view can handle the url redirect in one of two ways:
+The view can handle the URL redirect in one of two ways:

 #. the same page, with some different content based on the `variation` variable
 #. a totally different page